Additive Schwarz methods for serendipity elements: Developing iterative methods

-From now on we will write $A \leq B$ where $A$ and $B$ are two positive definite matrices whenever $B-A$ is positive semi-definite, and $a \preceq b$ will mean that there exists a constant $c$ independent of $a$, $b$, the discretization parameter $H$, and the polynomial degree $k$, such that $a \leq c b$. \begin{theorem} The additive Schwarz preconditioner $C_{h,k}$ defined in~\eqref{asprecond} satisfies the spectral bounds $H^{2} C_{h,k} \preceq A_{h} \preceq C_{h,k} $, where $H=diam(\Omega^{i})$. \end{theorem} \begin{proof} Each point point is covered by no more than four subregions $\Omega^i$ meaning that the number of overlapping cells is bounded by $4$ in the two-dimensional case and by $8$ in the three-dimensional, thence we can apply \cite[Lemma\,3.2\,(Finite Overlap)]{Schoeberl1999} and obtain the upperbound $A_{h} \leq c_2 C_{h,k}$.
+From now on we will write $A \leq B$ where $A$ and $B$ are two positive definite matrices whenever $B-A$ is positive semi-definite, and $a \preceq b$ will mean that there exists a constant $c$ independent of $a$, $b$, the discretization parameter $H$, and the polynomial degree $k$, such that $a \leq c b$.
+Moreover, moving forward we consider that all the constant are independent of the mesh size and the polynomial degree unless otherwise stated. \begin{theorem} The additive Schwarz preconditioner $C_{h,k}$ defined in~\eqref{asprecond} satisfies the spectral bounds $H^{2} C_{h,k} \preceq A_{h} \preceq C_{h,k} $, where $H=diam(\Omega^{i})$. \end{theorem} \begin{proof} Each point is covered by no more than $2^n$ subdomains $\Omega^i$ where $n = (2,3)$ is the number of dimensions, thence we can apply Lemma 3.2 (Finite Overlap) in \cite{Schoeberl1999} and obtain the upper bound $A_{h} \leq c_2 C_{h,k}$.